Quick overview

 - The quarterly income certificate/quarterly income document is typically used for applications for recurrent benefits, where income is tracked over a longer period of time.

-- A certificate of activity refers to self-employed or contract workers, it proves the type and extent of activity, not directly income.
+- A certificate of activity refers to self-employed or contract workers, it demonstrates the type and extent of activity, not directly income.

 Each form has its own specifics.
 For example, banks often do not accept generic templates and require their own version of the form.
 Therefore, always find out what kind of confirmation a particular institution requires.